OpenSlides/openslides-backend/docs/actions/user.reset_password_to_default.md

 The password is set to the default password.

 ## Permissions
-See [[https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user]].
+See [Permissions for altering a user](https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user).
 Additionally the OML-Level of the request user must be higher or equal than the requested user's one.
 If saml_id of user is set, an action exception will be raised, because SingleSignOn-users have no local access